Skip to main content

 This may seem obvious, but knowing as much as you can about the role you’re hoping to get is really important.

-It’s likely that stepping up will mean you’ll have new responsibilities, and you’ll probably need to apply or develop different skills.
+Stepping up will likely mean you’ll have new responsibilities, and you’ll probably need to apply or develop different skills.
 So study the role’s requirements and prepare just as you would a job interview.
 Note down some questions or points for discussion, as this will show your line manager that you’ve given the role some serious thought.

 Macbook, phone, notepad and pen, and a white mug of black coffee on a wooden table